4 How to use this book

 4.2 Searching the HHG

-Arrow pointing at HHG search field.
+Arrow pointing at HHG search icon.

 4.3 Progress tracking